DEMP Specification

 accountable

-- MUST support certification lifecycle management, including issuance, expiry, suspension, and revocation
+- MUST support certification lifecycle management, including issuance, expiry, suspension and revocation

-6.1.1 Oversight
+5.3.1.1 Oversight

 Any certification issued under the Certification Framework:

-- MUST be unambiguously attributable to a
+- MUST be unambiguously attributable to a specific Certification Authority

 - MUST be time-bounded, with an explicit